DevExpress/devextreme-documentation/api-reference/10 UI Components/dxNumberBox/1 Configuration/format.md

         </tr>
     </table>

-    The example below demonstrates the behavior of "#" and "0" in fractional numbers:
+    The examples below demonstrate the behavior of "#" and "0" in fractional numbers:

         <!-- tab: JavaScript -->
         const number = 12.34;